unkn0wnh4ckr/hackers-tool-kit/README.md

 this is where i will try to put the most recent updates

+* added a htk-lite option which runs my htk-lite tool

-* added a option to compile c files (compilec option)
+* added a dns spoofing option